 Note that White Water Atlanta (which is actually located in Marietta, Georgia) is not part of a Six Flags amusement park as is the case with most of the chain's other water parks (although Six Flags Over Georgia is located a few miles away).
 Note also that the park can get mighty crowded on a hot summer day.
 You might want to spring for a Flash Pass, which would virtually hold your place in line while you enjoy the rest of the park.

-For the 2020 season, Six Flags White Water will be debuting Python Plunge, a five-story water slide.
-It will feature round discs into which passengers in two-person rafts will spin along their outer edges.
+For the 2020 season, Six Flags White Water will supposed to debut Python Plunge, a five-story water slide.
+Because of the coronavirus pandemic, construction was delayed.
+It is now scheduled to open for the 2021 season.
+The attraction will feature round “flying saucer” discs into which passengers in two-person rafts will spin along their outer edges.
 It will also include multiple drops.

 The craziness begins by entering a launch capsule.
 After a nerve-wracking countdown, the bottom of the capsule opens and releases riders into an almost vertical drop that is more than 100 feet tall.
 This is the tallest water slide at Six Flags White Water Atlanta.
 While the park doesn't offer stats about speed, it's highly likely that Dive Bomber is also the park's fastest ride.